If you are purchasing an ebook for school, please purchase it at campusebookstore.com.

 — Niigaan Sinclair, Columnist at The Winnipeg Free Press & Associate Professor at the University of Manitoba

 “In this clear-eyed retrospective of Canada’s handling of the COVID-19 pandemic, Nora Loreto interrogates media practices and political calculations to confront our focus on protecting capital at the expense of protecting people — be it through racist negligence, the avoidable crisis of long-term care homes or the lack of basic worker protections.
-Loreto’s pull-no-punches analysis offers an invaluable reckoning that makes it an essential read.”
+Loreto’s comprehensive analysis offers an invaluable reckoning that makes it an essential read.”

 — Shree Paradkar, Toronto Star Columnist